Get Subscription Topic Information Using the Data Integrations

 We will use EMQX Cloud data integration to fetch subscription relationships from cloud service resources (third-party databases or message queues) and proxy device subscriptions, which is implemented in this article using MySQL as an example.

 Before you start, you need to complete the following operations:

 - Deployments have already been created on EMQX Cloud (EMQX Cluster).

-- For Professional Plan users: Please complete Peering Connection Creation first, all IPs mentioned below refer to the intranet IP of the resource.(Professional Plan with a NAT gateway can also use public IP to connect to resources)
+- For Professional Plan users: Please complete Peering Connection Creation first, all IPs mentioned below refer to the internal network IP of the resource.(Professional Plan with a NAT gateway can also use public IP to connect to resources)

 # MySQL configuration